jpcaruana/my-notes/2016-06-LeadDev-London/1-09-Telling-stories-through-your-commits.md

 1. Make atomic commits
     - 1 single change by commit
     - the minimal viable commit is the smallest usefull commit
-    - "A & B" needs to commits
+    - "A & B" needs to be splitted into 2 commits
 2. Write good commit messages
     - one title line
     - a longer description